coruscating/statisticalfigures/README.md

 ## To-Do/Known Problems

-- Get remaining competitions from this season
+- Get remaining competitions (challengers, nationals?, misc)
 - Do previous seasons
 - Add Pairs and Dance
 - Add a table for competitions with judge info and other stuff
 - Dump stuff into database
 - Older protocols have more than 9 judges...
 - Check for number of elements on the protocols (instead of assuming a number based on discipline)
-- Try direct download instead of Google list?
-Or maybe hybrid approach
+- Make competition list, download older protocols

 ## Changelog